 There was plenty of cake and pastries to choose from, including custard slices and chocolate brownies.
 It finished with my favourite; warm scones with clotted cream and jam.

-Lucky winners of games took home a themed party bag filled with mini chocolates and a Peter Rabbit keyring, and some travel size baby oil.
+Lucky winners of the games took home a themed party bag filled with chocolate, baby pins, a Peter Rabbit keyring, and some travel size baby oil.

 I always think it is great to send your guests home with a thank you gift that matches your theme and something they will use.
 For me, having such a sweet tooth usually means SWEETS!

-Guests took home delicious homemade Peter Rabbit sweet cones.
+Guests took home delicious Peter Rabbit sweet cones.
 They matched the colour scheme and the traditional artwork used throughout.
 You can download the sweet cone labels for FREE below.

 Party favours are the last things your guests will remember as they leave your baby shower, so put in effort to choose the right gift to thank them for attending.

-If you enjoyed this post, share it on social media and subscribe below to keep up-to-date with the best party ideas!
+If you enjoyed this post, please share it on your socials and subscribe below to receive the best party inspo from Teacups and Glitter.